Post Bellum: Memory of Nations

-Notable people who have provided testimony for the database include Václav Havel, Helga Hošková-Weissová, Petr Pithart, Magdaléna Vášáryová, Milan Knížák, František Zahrádka, Felix Kolmer, and Rudolf Bereza.
+Notable people who have provided testimony for the database include Václav Havel, Helga Hošková-Weissová, Petr Pithart, Vladimir Oravsky, Magdaléna Vášáryová, Milan Knížák, František Zahrádka, Felix Kolmer, and Rudolf Bereza.

 The Memory of Nations Awards

 In 2011, the Memory of Nations Award was received by aviator Imrich Gablech.

 Since 2010, Post Bellum has annually presented the Memory of Nations Awards (Ceny Paměti národa), to recognise individuals who have demonstrated exceptional courage and integrity in resisting totalitarian regimes, defending human rights, and upholding democratic values.
 Recipients include war veterans, political prisoners, resistance fighters, Holocaust survivors, dissidents, and other individuals who resisted oppressive regimes during the 20th century.

 Each year, five laureates are selected from a pool of 20 nominees by a panel comprising historians, journalists, and public figures.
 The awards ceremony takes place on November 17, coinciding with the anniversary of the Velvet Revolution, and is typically held at the National Theatre in Prague.
 The event is broadcast live on Czech Television and features artistic performances, documentary segments, and readings that highlight the stories of the honorees.